Dependency

 dependency(ADD_INCLUDE_DIRECTORIES <lib-target-name> <SET|APPEND> PUBLIC <gen-expr>...)

-dependency(SET_IMPORTED_LOCATION <lib-target-name> [CONFIGURATION <config_type>] PUBLIC <gen-expr>...)
+dependency(SET_IMPORTED_LOCATION <lib-target-name> [CONFIGURATION <config-type>] PUBLIC <gen-expr>...)

-dependency(EXPORT <lib-target-name>... <BUILD_TREE|INSTALL_TREE> [APPEND] OUTPUT_FILE <file_name>)
+dependency(EXPORT <lib-target-name>... <BUILD_TREE|INSTALL_TREE> [APPEND] OUTPUT_FILE <file-name>)

 Usage